jeevan11jacob-svg/task-manager-devops/README.md

 Permission denied (publickey)
 ```

-The GitHub host key was also added to the known-hosts configuration to resolve host verification issues.
+The GitHub host key was also added to the known-hosts configuration to resolve SSH host verification issues.

+This allowed Jenkins to securely communicate with the GitHub repository using SSH authentication.

+---

-### Docker build storage problem
+### Docker Build Storage Problem

 Docker builds encountered: